andrewpbray/course-materials-fall-2019/README.md

-# Introduction to Probably and Statistics
+# Introduction to Probability and Statistics